Why Choose SEL?

 SEL has certified thousands of different units for companies both large and small, with products ranging from room-sized medical systems to small optical isolators.
 Many of the products that we work on are new technologies that do not necessarily fit into existing standards, which is challenging and engaging.
 We work on what our clients are working on, often in the areas of Information Technology, Medical Equipment, Telecommunications, Biotech, Test & Measurement, Semiconductor, Audio-Video and Laser Products, to name a few.
 We know the "older school" UL standards as well as the newer IEC-based harmonized standards.

-SEL is also the only UL Certified Agency in Silicon Valley and Northern California under AACA category's File AG348 online, which requires a free account, or this downloadable PDF.
-As such, SEL can perform UL testing without witnessing by a UL representative.
+SEL was the only UL Certified Agency in Silicon Valley and Northern California for over eight years until 2021 when that program was discontinued by UL.
+While not named similarly nor able to be reviewed online on UL's website as in the past, SEL is still in the Data Acceptance Program (DAP) where it can perform UL testing without witnessing by a UL representative.
 Often with safety agencies, if they didn't see it, it didn't happen!
 Operating under this scheme means greater freedom in scheduling and more control over the entire process.
 Also, our lab can retest any failures without needing a second UL visit; and issues can be resolved prior to final review and approval by UL.
 SEL also has a similar relationship with TUV Rheinland as a Partner Test Laboratory (PTL).
 These accreditations use ISO 17025 as their basis.

 It's The Law!